Learn more

 What happens in the case of inclement weather?

 Most activities will take place indoors or in covered venues.
 In case of weather-related changes (e.g., for outdoor events), updates will be promptly communicated.
+Download and install the event app to make sure you don't miss any notifications.

 I have special accessibility needs.